Pylons/pyramid/docs/designdefense.rst

   :mod:`repoze.bfg` application are capable of running in the same process space.

 - Composability.
-A ZCA registry can be populated imperatively, or there's an existing mechanism to populate a registry via the use of a configuration file (ZCML).
+A ZCA component registry can be populated imperatively, or there's an existing mechanism to populate a registry via the use of a configuration file (ZCML).
 We didn't need to write a frontend from scratch to make use of configuration-file-driven registry population.

 - Pluggability.
 Use of the ZCA allows for framework extensibility via a well-defined and widely understood plugin architecture.
-As long as framework developers and extenders understand the ZCA, it's possible to extend :mod:`repoze.bfg` almost arbitrarily.
+As long as framework developers and extenders understand the ZCA registry, it's possible to extend :mod:`repoze.bfg` almost arbitrarily.
 For example, it's relatively easy to build a ZCML directive that registers several views "all at once", allowing app developers to use that ZCML directive as a "macro" in code that they write.
 This is somewhat of a differentiating feature from other (non-Zope) frameworks.

 - Testability.
-Judicious use of the ZCA in framework code makes testing that code slightly easier.
+Judicious use of the ZCA registry in framework code makes testing that code slightly easier.
 Instead of using monkeypatching or other facilities to register mock objects for testing, we inject dependencies via ZCA registrations and then use lookups in the code find our mock objects.

 - Speed.
-The ZCA is very fast for a specific set of complex lookup scenarios that :mod:`repoze.bfg` uses, having been optimized through the years for just these purposes.
-The ZCA contains optional C code for this purpose which demonstrably has no (or very few) bugs.
+The ZCA registry is very fast for a specific set of complex lookup scenarios that :mod:`repoze.bfg` uses, having been optimized through the years for just these purposes.
+The ZCA registry contains optional C code for this purpose which demonstrably has no (or very few) bugs.

 - Ecosystem.
 Many existing Zope packages can be used in :mod:`repoze.bfg` with few (or no) changes due to our use of the ZCA